toggled-apps/react-native-product-transition/README.md

-# React Native Dot Intro
+# React Native Product Transition

 This react native project is intended to provide an example of a beautifully animated product list to details transition that you can customise and use in your own projects.